Initiatives for Climate Change

 Processes for managing risk

-The President & CEO, who has the highest responsibility for climate-related issues, instructs the Strategy Planning and ESG Promotion Department to discuss countermeasures for risks identified and assessed at the ESG Promotion Committee at least once every six months.
+The President & CEO, who has the highest responsibility for climate-related issues, instructs the Strategy Planning and ESG Promotion Department to discuss countermeasures for risks identified and assessed at the ESG Promotion Committee at least once every three months.
 Based on the results of the discussion of countermeasures and their implementation status reported, the Strategy Planning and ESG Promotion Department conducts monitoring (e.g., checking the implementation status against GHG reduction targets, analyzing the reasons for increases or decreases, and considering necessary countermeasures).

 Integration into a company-wide risk management program